orbitmines/archive/projects/Software.md

 ---

 Now I've kind of set the stage in a very high-level way for what I actually want to talk about.
-Something more technical than just babble.
+Something hopefully more technical than just babble.

+This is the idea of some Universal Language, a